menu

 Kings Deer Park is a rural neighborhood (based on population density) located in Monument, Colorado.

-Kings Deer Park real estate is primarily made up of large (four, five or more bedroom) to medium sized (three or four bedroom) single-family homes.
+Kings Deer Park real estate is primarily made up of large (four, five or more bedroom) to medium sized (three or four bedroom) single-family homes and townhomes.
 Most of the residential real estate is owner occupied.
 Many of the residences in the Kings Deer Park neighborhood are newer, built in 2000 or more recently.
 A number of residences were also built between 1970 and 1999.

 Notable & Unique Neighborhood Characteristics